steptz/website/content/en/home/about.md

 weight: 8
 ---

 Hi!
 My name is Zachary Stept.
-I am a Computational and Data Science major in my third year at George Mason University.
+I am a Computational and Data Science major in my fourth year at George Mason University.
 I am also a CDS STAR (Teacher's Assistant) for CDS 101 which is a class that introduces data analysis through the use of R. I have been introducing students to the program as a CDS STAR for four semesters.

+I am currently seeking a summer internship or inofrmation for full-time employment once I graduate from George Mason University in May 2023.
+My professional contact information can be found below in the Contact section.

 ### Programming Languages and IDEs